seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 My operant powers their functions leave to do:
 And thou shalt live in this fair world behind,
 Honor'd, beloved; and haply one as kind
-For husband shalt thou— /
+For husband shalt thou-- /

 **Player Queen**
 / O, confound the rest!